 “You’re worried for no reason,” Tiffany said in an effort to comfort me.
 “We don’t have to tell them.
 Check your phone.
 They haven’t called or texted, right?
 They haven’t called mine.”

-Taking a hand off Kazuya, I felt around my jean pocket for my cell phone.
+Taking a hand off of Kazuya, I felt around my jeans pocket for my cell phone.
 I could feel cold jagged edges of metal against my fingertips.
 After scrounging around, I realized objects in question were my house keys after hearing them jingle.
 My phone was nowhere to be found.

 “Crap,” I blurted out.
 “Don’t have it.
 I must have left it at Timothy’s place,”

 “Seriously?” my sister asked.
 “I don’t wanna go back to that asshole’s house again.”